For more information about registration and a look at past year's entries, visit the Design Village website at designvillage.wix.com/designvillage.

 Questions?
 Email firstname.lastname@example.org, email@example.com, or the Faculty Advisor Dale Clifford at firstname.lastname@example.org.

 As currently the only truly-native competition hosted by Cal Poly's prestigious undergraduate Architecture program, the Design Village competition has a long history and has become one of the most anticipated events of the year for the College of Architecture & Environmental Design (CAED).
-True to our "hand's on" experience, competitors design and build "shelters" in which said competitors inhabit their respective structures throughout the entirety of the weekend of Cal Poly's own Open House.
+True to our "hand's on" experience, competitors design and build "shelters" in which said competitors inhabit their respective structures throughout the entirety of the weekend.

 Design Village 2017 - Essence

 In 2017 the theme Essence focused on developing one central idea which is manifested in the project from part to whole.
 Competitors were challenged to experiment wih a core idea and focus on an essential quality of their design - light, material, space, or other theme of their choice.

 For images from the event, visit designvillage.wixsite.com/designvillage/2017-essence.

 Check out this great video by ARCH first year student Ali Harwood of their group's 2017 Design Village entry from concept to completion!